Matching methods for truncation by death problems

 where $\widetilde{\bx}_{0i},\widetilde{\bx}_{0j}$ and $\widetilde{\bX}_0$ are subsets of key covariates from $\bx_{0i},\bx_{0j}$ and $\bX_0$, respectively, $\Sigma_{\widetilde{\bX}_0}$ is the empirical covariance matrix of $\widetilde{\bX}_0$ and $c$ is a user-specified threshold.

 Turning to Step (iii) above, if all $\{A=0,S=1\}$ are matched, then if the closeness property was achieved, then distribution preservation holds in the matched sample.
 However, the number of always-survivors in the $\{A=0, S=1\}$ and $\{A=1,S=1\}$ groups might differ (e.g., if randomization probabilities are unequal).
-This may harm both closeness if inadequate matches are made and distribution preservation if not all $\{A=0,S=1\}$ group members are matched.
+This may harm both closeness if inadequate matches are made, and distribution preservation if not all $\{A=0,S=1\}$ group members are matched.
 A remedy to this problem is found by considering matching with replacement, so potential always-survivors from $\{A=1,S=1\}$ can be chosen as matches for more than one individual from $\{A=0,S=1\}$.
-Finally, the matching framework offers a number of potential methods and variants, among which assigning multiple treated to each untreated unit (1:$k$ matching), or implementing full matching \citep{hansen2004full}.